creativescala/creative-scala/src/pages/summary/index.md

 the other available options?

 Perhaps the most significant draw to Scala is its type system.
-This distinguishes Scala from mainstream functional languages such as Ruby, Python, Javascript, and Clojure, which are weakly typed.
+This distinguishes Scala from popular such as Ruby, Python, Javascript, and Clojure, which are weakly typed.
 Having strong types in a language is undeniably a trade-off---writing code is slower because we have to satisfy the compiler at every stage.
-However, once our code compiles we can be reasonably confident about its quality.
+However, once our code compiles we gain confident about its quality.

 Another major draw is Scala's blending of object-oriented and functional programming paradigms.
-We saw a little of this in the first shapter---every value is an object with methods, fields, and a class (its type).
+We saw a little of this in the first chapter---every value is an object with methods, fields, and a class (its type).
 However, we haven't created any of our own data types in this book.
 Creating types is synonymous with declaring classes,